🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 3.5 -- 30 Spanish and GuaranΓ are the primary languages; English proficiency is quite low, requiring nomads to have at least basic Spanish skills.
+πŸ—¨οΈ Language Barrier + 3.6 -- 30 Spanish and GuaranΓ dominate; English is not widely spoken, so digital nomads without Spanish will face significant challenges.

 πŸ₯ HEALTHCARE